marcinzh/turbolift/docs/src/main/mdoc/overview.md

 | `Any`   | ∅         | `Computation[Int, Any]`    | `Int !!
 Any` |
 | `X`     | `X`       | `Computation[Int, X]`      | `Int !!
 X` |
 | `X & Y` | `X` ∪ `Y` | `Computation[Int, X & Y]`  | `Int !!
 (X & Y)` |

 &nbsp;

+Usually, Scala compiler can infer the set of effects used in the computation.
+We can see this in [code example](index.html#-lightweight-syntax) on the front page.
+The inferred type of `program` indicates, that it requests set of 3 effects: `MyReader`, `MyState` and `MyError`.

+&nbsp;